garrandall/popular-music-data/tracks/you-make-me-wanna-usher.md

 You make, make, make me

-You make me wanna...
+You make me wanna
-You make me wanna...
+You make me wanna
-You make me wanna...
+You make me wanna
-You make me wanna...
+You make me wanna
-You make me wanna...
+You make me wanna
-You make me wanna...
+You make me wanna
-You make me wanna...
+You make me wanna
-You make me wanna...
+You make me wanna
 Come along with
 You're making me, you're making me